firebase/firebase-js-sdk/docs-exp/auth-types.auth.onidtokenchanged.md

 ## Auth.onIdTokenChanged() method

-Adds an observer for changes to the signed-in user's ID token, which includes sign-in, sign-out, and token refresh events.
+Adds an observer for changes to the signed-in user's ID token.

 <b>Signature:</b>